lvoytek/ubuntu-maintainers-handbook/BugTriage.md

 as a helper to check our tagged bugs, ensuring that nothing falls through the cracks.
 The README.md of the linked project has more details and use case examples.

-## Outdated/deprecated

-This info is kept around for a while in case one encounters older bugs that still use those tags or processes.
-Eventually these sections will be removed.

-### Tagging `server-next` (deprecated)

-Since early 2022 we have had enough control over the backlog bugs that the former set of `server-next` + `server-todo` bugs was reduced to just `server-todo`.
-The reason for this was that we found we had the capacity to work on bugs that didn't fulfil the rather strict rules we used to have for `server-next`.

-> Since the backlog is bigger than what can be achieved in a short time, there
-> is extra classification via the tag `server-next`.
-That tag is set by the
-> triager (or anyone else working on doing the Root-Cause-Analysis or a Fix) to
-> reflect that this is an issue that shall be tackled by the Team's resources
-> "next".
->
-> Another reason to add `server-next` in some cases is to preserve high quality
-> contributions of the community.
-An example might be a report that the user
-> already bisected and created a patch for - in those cases the benefit
-> diminishes by bit rot way too fast, so handling that next helps to retain
-> the work the reporters did.
-And vice versa it might encourage one or the
-> other to provide more high quality bugs.
->
-> The goal is to have this list around ~20 bugs most of the time, if dropping
-> below we can refill with candidates from the *~ubuntu-server* subscribed
-> bugs.
-But if it grows significantly out of this range it is non-realistic to
-> expect those issues to be handled in time, we should communicate so to the
-> reporters.
->
-> The rules of the `server-next` tag are as follows:
->
-> 1. Must not tag unless bug is actionable.
-Doesn't mean it must have a patch,
-> only that a developer has enough information to work on the bug, even if it
-> means more debugging.
-> 2. Tag only if one of these two things are true:
->    1. Delays will discourage this excellent community contribution.
->    2. If you believe it affects a major use case for Ubuntu server users.
-In
->       this case you should also set the bug Importance.
-> 3. The set of all bugs tagged `server-next` must be kept small.
-If it grows,
->    the lowest priority bugs tagged `server-next` must be removed until the
->    list isn’t too big.
-> 4. This tag is for the Ubuntu Server triage community and is not for tracking
->    internal Canonical customer requests.
-Whether a Canonical customer has
->    made a request in relation to a particular bug makes no difference and
->    provides no additional priority under this process.
-A Canonical customer
->    bug may still be tagged if it qualifies under these criteria.
-> 5. If the bug is assigned to or otherwise owned by someone on our team, there
->    is no need to tag it.
-> 6. Remove the tag when the bug is assigned to or otherwise owned by someone
->    on our team.

-> * **Server-next expiration** - default after **60 days**
->
->   If we considered a bug actionable and added it to server-next, but then no
->   update happened in 60 days that usually means something went wrong.
-Often
->   bugs are blocked on external constraints.
-This needs to be evaluated as a
->   case-by-case decision.
-Most common cases are, that it turns out:
->
->   * that the bug is not solvable/reasonable the way it was planned
-      -> re-triage, maybe drop server-next.
->   * that it is actually fixed or otherwise progressed without update
-      -> update bug
->   * that we failed to give it the required focus
-      -> add the server-triage-discuss tag to the bug and bring it in the next
->     standup